kubernetes/kubernetes/docs/api-conventions.md

 This rule maintains the invariant that all JSON/YAML keys are fields in API objects.
 The only exceptions are pure maps in the API (currently, labels, selectors, and annotations), as opposed to sets of subobjects.

+#### Constants

+Some fields will have a list of allowed values (enumerations).
+These values will be strings, and they will be in CamelCase, with an initial uppercase letter.
+Examples: "ClusterFirst", "Pending", "ClientIP".

 ### Lists and Simple kinds